 Fly from the UK to Halifax by scheduled airline, with meals, drinks and seatback entertainment all provided.
 On arrival make your way to you your chosen hotel in Halifax, for the start of your adventure.
 After your arrival in Canada, you need to spend a night in a hotel prior to picking up your motorhome tomorrow.
 This is a great opportunity to explore this vibrant, historic port town.

 Hotel: Hampton Inn by Hilton or similar

 Day 2 - Lunenburg (95 Kms)

-After enjoying a night exploring Halifax, make your way to the Halifax depot to collect your motorhome.
-Enjoy a gentle drive along the south shore and be enriched by the amazing ocean views, visit the charming coastal communities of Peggys’ Cove, Chester & Mahone Bay before pressing onto the town of Lunenburg, a UNESCO world heritage site.
+After enjoying a night exploring Halifax, make your way to the motorhome depot to collect your motorhome.
+Enjoy a gentle drive along the south shore and be enriched by the amazing ocean views, visit the charming coastal communities of Peggys’ Cove, Chester & Mahone Bay before pressing onto the town of Lunenburg that is a UNESCO world heritage site